web-stuff-98/go-social-media/README.md

 This is the second version of my Go project, and it actually works.
-Its also the successor to Prisma-Social-Media which was messy and probably much slower than this.
+Its also the successor to Prisma-Social-Media which was quite messy and probably much slower than this.

 I already completed the project doing manual testing, I just wrote basic unit tests that check if things are rendering and requests are being made because I keep getting errors that don't have any solutions online when I try to write unit tests for anything complex.
 I will improve the tests if I can figure out how to resolve annoying Jest errors.